openapv/openapv/readme/apv_isobmff.md

 + number_of_frame_info[i]

    > indicates the number of variations of the frame header information for the frames whose value of the pbu_type field in the pbu header immediately preceding it is idendtical with the value of the pub_type[i] field for a certain index i.

++ color_description_present_flag_info[i][j]
+   >indicates the information to be used to calculate the value of the color_description_present_flag field in the frame header of the frames whose value of the pbu_type field in the pbu header immediately preceding it is identical with the value of the pbu_type[i] field for a certain index i.
+The same value of this field must be used as the value of the color_description_present_flag in the frame header of the frames whose value of the pbu_type field in the pbu header immediately preceding it is identical with the value of the pbu_type[i] field for a certain index i.

 + capture_time_distance_ignored[i][j]
    > indicates whether the value of the capture_time_distance field in the jth variation of frame header is used for the processing of the frames whose value of the pbu_type field in the pbu header immediately preceding it is identical with the value of the pbu_type[i] field for a certain index i.
 If the value of this field with index i is true then the value of the capture_time_distance field in frame header must not be used for the processing of the frames whose value of the pbu_type field in the pbu header immediately preceding it is identical with the value of the pbu_type[i] field for a certain index i.
 The correct value of capture_time_distance must be calculated from the value of the CTS of the previous AU and that of the current AU before the processing of the frame.
 If the value of this field with index i is false then the value of capture_time_distance in a frame header must be used for the processing of frames whose value of the pbu_type field in the pbu header immediately preceding it is identical with the value of the pbu_type[i] field for a certain index i.